 The store, which officials anticipate would open in late 2023, will be located in the Terra Crossing shopping center in Jefferson County, just outside the Interstate 265 belt surrounding Louisville.
 The nearest Publix store would be nearly 200 miles away in the greater Nashville area.
 The Terra Crossing store, which would include approximately 55,000 square feet, would also include an adjoining Publix Liquor store, the company's first outside of Florida.

 Publix is among the fastest-growing conventional supermarket operators in the U.S. Its march into Kentucky follows expansion into the Carolinas and Virginia in recent years.
-It has also become a significant player in Alabama and Kentucky over the last decade.
+It has also become a significant player in Alabama over the last decade.